tep

 of the house.
 Replaced flooring was done in re-milled 100+-year-old

-of The Schooler House.
+The Schooler House and each room has its own gas log fireplace.
 Most of the trim throughout The Schooler House

 is original to the home.